jules2689/trudeau/docs/2020-04-21/trudeau.md

 So a few weeks ago, the digital technology supercluster challenged its network of over 500 firms to come up with solutions to help Canadians get through this pandemic.
 They received over 300 submissions and they are now moving forward on a number of key projects.
 Toronto's DNA Stack is developing a new cloud-based network that allows researchers who are looking to improve our ability to diagnose and treat COVID-19 to share their findings.
-Another company, foodex, is working with its partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food during this crisis.-- during this crisis.
+Another company, foodex, is working with its partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food during this crisis.
+-- during this crisis.
 Canadian innovators are among the best in the world and it is great to see so many of them use their talents to help our communities.
 This is yet another example of what we can achieve when we work together as team Canada.